President · David Abdelnour

 Leah is a true Michigander, born and raised in Ann Arbor.
 Growing up, she played soccer and later refereed, from travel soccer to state tournaments.
 She attended the University of Michigan (#GOBLUE) where she earned a B.S. in Molecular, Cellular, and Developmental Biology with a minor in Applied Statistics, and she also completed an honors thesis.
 When she’s not exploring coffee shops to grind lectures, she enjoys a relaxing night in with friends, watching shows or playing games.
 She has repeatedly volunteered at Habitat for Humanity builds and has become pretty handy at using power tools, especially the nail gun.
 She loves to bake, particularly if the recipe has chocolate, and is a huge fan of the Great British Bake Off show.

-Class representative · Emilio Espinal
+Treasurer · Emilio Espinal

 espinal@wayne.edu